[SOLVED] Pulling is not possible because you have unmerged files

 Summary

 The error, "Pulling is not possible because you have unmerged files," often results from attempting to git pull changes without resolving local merge conflicts.
-As shown in this tutorial, you can correct the conflicts before proceeding with git pull.

 If my articles on GoLinuxCloud has helped you, kindly consider buying me a coffee as a token of appreciation.